WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 <div float="right"><img src="./resources/Git25.png" /></div>

-- This page is you main GitHub profile page.
+- This page is your main GitHub profile page.
 We will spend some time in a future lesson updating this page.

-- You will notice the <mark>Activity Grid</mark> which at this point has one green square present.
+- You will notice the <mark>Activity Grid</mark>, which at this point has one green square present.

 - This grid will show prospective employers how much time you have spend coding.
 We will work to fill this grid with green squares.